Neutrino Oscillation parameter determination at INO-ICAL using track and hit information from GEANT: Conclusion

 \section{Conclusion}

-In this work, we have estimated the ability of ICAL at INO to determine the atmospheric neutrino oscillation parameters.
+In this work, we estimated the ability of ICAL at INO to determine the neutrino oscillation parameters $|\Delta m^2_{31}|$ and $\sin^2 \theta_{23}$.
 Most of the previous studies of this topic used generator level kinematic information, smeared by resolution functions.
 In this work, we performed full GEANT4 simulation of atmospheric neutrino events.
-Using the ICAL reconstruction code \cite{Bhattacharya:2014tha} on this simulated data, we extracted the kinematical variables of tracks and performed a $\chi^2$ analysis with the events binned according to track variables.
-In addition to doing a 2-variable analysis with binning only in track momentum and track direction, we also did a 3-variable analysis where the number of non-track hits is introduced as a third variable.
+Using the ICAL reconstruction code \cite{Bhattacharya:2014tha} on this simulated data, we extracted the kinematical variables of tracks and performed a $\chi^2$ analysis with the events binned in them.
+In addition to performing a 2-variable analysis with binning only in track momentum and track direction, we did a 3-variable analysis where the number of non-track hits is introduced as a third variable.

-From table \ref{Chap10:table5}, we see that both the 2$\sigma$ and 3$\sigma$ ranges of $|\Delta_{31}|$ from the 3-variable analysis are smaller by a factor of 1.5 compared to the corresponding ranges of the 2-variable analysis for a five-year exposure.
-On the other hand, the ranges of $\sin^2 \theta_{23}$, both 2$\sigma$ and 3$\sigma$, are the same for 2 and 3-variable analyses.
-When the exposure is increased to 10 years, the parameter ranges are smaller compared to the ranges of five-year exposure but the relation between the ranges of 2 and 3-variable analyses are similar to those of five-year exposure.
-The precision in $|\Delta_{31}|$ is greatly improved by the inclusion of the third variable.
-We also found that an analysis, where the binning is done based on the charge ID of the track also, gives essentially the same allowed ranges of oscillation parameters as the analysis without charge ID.
-In conclusion, we find that the precision in $\sin^2 \theta_{23}$ improves by a negligible amount by the inclusion of the third variable.
-The precision on $|\Delta_{31}|$ on the other hand improves by 32\% when the third variable is included.
-The 3-variable analysis method takes care of the energy of the other particles produced in the neutrino CC interactions.
-The parameter $\Delta_{31}$ being dependent on the value of L/E$_\nu$ can be measured more precisely if we have better reconstruction of neutrino energy E$_\nu$.
-On the other hand $\sin^2\theta_{23}$ is measured from the oscillation dip.
-The better the dip is reconstructed, the more precise it will become.
-This has been observed when we increased the exposure time to 10 years.
+From table \ref{Chap10:table5}, we see that both the 2$\sigma$ and 3$\sigma$ ranges of $|\Delta m^2_{31}|$ from the 3-variable analysis are smaller by a factor of 1.5 compared to the corresponding ranges of the 2-variable analysis for a 5-year exposure.
+On the other hand, the ranges of $\sin^2 \theta_{23}$, both 2$\sigma$ and 3$\sigma$, are the same for both 2 and 3-variable analyses.
+When the exposure is increased to 10 years, the parameter ranges are smaller compared to the ranges of 5-year exposure but the relation between the ranges of the 2 and 3-variable analyses are similar to those of 5-year exposure.
+We also found that an analysis where the binning is done based on the charge ID of the track also gives the same allowed ranges of oscillation parameters as the analysis without charge ID.